 When you create an account budget, the amount that you're billed, across all your campaigns, won't exceed the budget amount that you choose.
 But the amount spent (called the spend) can be higher.

-Discrepancies between your actual and requested account budget can happen if a credit is applied to your budget order after you create it.
+Discrepancies between your actual and requested account budget can happen if a credit is applied to your budget order after you've created it.
 That's because your credit becomes part of your actual budget order.
 And once that's used up, all your campaigns will stop and no ads will serve.

 Monitor your budget's amount and spend during the course of the account.
-This can help make sure that your campaigns don't unexpectedly stop running.
+This can help make sure that your campaigns don't stop running unexpectedly.